5 Reasons You Shouldn’t Ignore Your Credit Report

 Yes, even some utility companies (and definitely cell phone service providers) will pull credit and hike securities deposits –or deny service altogether –for those deemed uncreditworthy.

-As you can see, ignoring your credit can come back to bite you.
+As you can see, ignoring your credit report can come back to bite you.
 It’s much better to spend the effort to review your credit report for errors of fraudulent activity at least two to three times a year.

 Staying on top of it will help keep your finances –and your life –running smoothly.